 One thing to decide at this point is if you’re organizing a Conference or a Symposium, then find a name for the event.

-Define a hashtag that you will use on social media before and during the event.
+Define a hashtag that you will use on social media platforms such as X or Linkedin, before, during and post event.

 List your costs (variable and fixed), which will include: the venue, catering, accommodations, conference platform, the printing of materials, awards, gifts, on-site personnel, on-site equipment, A/V and streaming, and speaker travel expenses.
 At this point, you don’t know how much each item will cost, but you can prepare an Excel sheet and fill in the blanks once you get quotes and start securing services.